TobikoData/sqlmesh/docs/reference/cli.md

   Show the diff between two tables.

 Options:
   -o, --on TEXT            The column to join on.
 Can be specified multiple
                            times.
 The model grain will be used if not specified.
+  -s, --skip-columns TEXT  The column(s) to skip when comparing the source and
+                           target table.
   --where TEXT             An optional where statement to filter results.
   --limit INTEGER          The limit of the sample dataframe.
   --show-sample            Show a sample of the rows that differ.
 With many
                            columns, the output can be very wide.
-  --skip-grain-check      Disable the check for a primary key (grain) that
-                          is missing or is not unique.
   -d, --decimals INTEGER   The number of decimal places to keep when comparing
                            floating point columns.
+Default: 3 --skip-grain-check       Disable the check for a primary key (grain) that is missing or is not unique.
-Default: 3 --help                  Show this message and exit.
+  --help                   Show this message and exit.
 ```

 ## table_name